 Varjo Markers

-Varjo Markers can be used to track static or dynamic real-world objects using the video pass-through cameras on Varjo XR-3 headset.
+Varjo Markers can be used to track static or dynamic real-world objects using the video pass-through cameras on Varjo XR headsets.

 See Varjo Markers for more general information and printing instructions.